 In 1985, the U.S. Fish and Wildlife Service (USFWS) developed a plan to capture wild ferrets in hopes of beginning a managed breeding program.
 Just prior to implementing this plan, disease hit the prairie dog colony and subsequently the ferrets that fed on them.
 There was a scramble to capture as many black-footed ferrets as possible to begin a breeding program immediately.
 Eighteen were captured and nine of them reproduced, becoming the founder group that has produced over 9,000 black-footed ferrets!
 Through the reintroduction program, hundreds of black-footed ferrets now exist in the wild.

 at the phoenix zoo

 The Phoenix Zoo became involved with the black-footed ferret breeding and release program in 1991.
-We were only the fourth breeding facility at that time.
-At present, there are six black-footed ferret breeding facilities in the world, five of which are located in zoos, along with the National Black-footed Ferret Conservation Center in Colorado.
+We are one of only six black-footed ferret breeding facilities in the world, along with the National Black-footed Ferret Conservation Center in Colorado and four other zoos.